Jet Greaves: Playing career

 Entering his second professional season, Greaves was expected to serve as Cleveland's primary backup goaltender behind starter Daniil Tarasov.
 However, he ultimately played more games than Tarasov and cemented himself as the team's main goalie throughout the season.
 On January 11, 2023, Greaves was called up by the Blue Jackets on an emergency basis after Tarasov (now with Columbus) suffered an injury, although he ultimately did not appear in any games with the team during this stint.
 On April 2, as a reward for his play over the past two seasons, Greaves was told after serving backup for that evenings Monsters game that he would be called up, and was later told that he would make his NHL debut starting against his hometown Toronto Maple Leafs on April 4.
 In his debut, Greaves stopped 46 of 49 shots faced in a 4–2 loss to Toronto.
 Greaves' play was praised by fans and media after the match, and his 46 save performance was the fifth most in an NHL debut since 1955–56; in the process, he also set a team record for most saves recorded in a debut.
 Greaves recorded his first NHL shutout against the Washington Capitals on April 12, 2025.
 As a result of his efforts, Greaves was recognized as the NHL’s First Star of the Week on April 14.

+Greaves ended the 2025-26 NHL season with a 2.60 goals-against average and a 0.908 save percentage.
+He signed a three-year contract with the Columbus Blue Jackets on July 23, 2026.

+International play

+Greaves was named to Team Canada for the 2026 World Championship.
+Out of eight total games for Canada, he was the goaltender for six, one of which was a shutout.
+He had a 1.88 goals-against average and a .920 save percentage.

 Personal life

-Greaves' younger brother, Kai, is also a hockey player, having played in the British Columbia Hockey League for the Alberni Valley Bulldogs and currently playing for the Prince George Spruce Kings.
+Greaves' younger brother, Kai, is also a hockey player.
+Their father became a goalie in his thirties.
 Growing up, Greaves was a fan of the Toronto Maple Leafs.
-He would often attend games, and as a teenager was particularly fond of Leafs goaltender Frederik Andersen.
+He would often attend games and, as a teenager, was particularly fond of Leafs goaltender Frederik Andersen.